darrenpmeyer/openc/index.md

-    --profile    : alternate connection profile/group; if no name is provided, presents a list of choices from the configuration file --password   : a path to a password -file- containing a connection password. the mode must be less than or equal to 0600; if not specified, will use ~/.opencpw
-    --sudo       : use the connection password as your local sudo password otherwise you'll be prompted for a sudo password --user       : connect as a different user than the one in the config file,
+    --profile    : alternate connection profile/group; if no name is provided, presents a list of choices from the configuration file --password   : a path to a password -file- containing a connection password. the mode must be less than or equal to 0600; if not specified, will use ~/.openc/password or ~/.opencpw --sudo       : use the connection password as your local sudo password otherwise you'll be prompted for a sudo password --user       : connect as a different user than the one in the config file,